Alicia Fabbri: 2016–2017 season: Junior debut

-2017–2018 season: First JGP medal
+2017–2018 season: Junior Grand Prix bronze

 Fabbri/Pietrantonio placed fifth at 2017 JGP Latvia for their first international event of the season.
 They won their first international medal, a bronze, at 2017 JGP Italy.

 They placed seventh at the 2018 Canadian Championships for the second consecutive year.
 Fabbri/Pietrantonio split following the competition.
 Fabbri teamed up with Paul Ayer in April.